top of page

-If someone’s life is in danger, call 911 and ask for the police, fire, or ambulance depending on the situation.
+If someone’s life is in danger, call 911 immediately.

-Survivors may feel vulnerable, angry, confused, depressed, or another way after a sexual assault.
-There are mental health professionals who can help with the healing process, but more immediately, survivors may find comfort in your ‘Safe Buddies’.
-These can be trusted friends or family members.
+Survivors may feel vulnerable, angry, confused, depressed, or another way after a sexual assault – all of which are valid.
+There are mental health professionals who can help with the healing process.
+More immediately, survivors may find comfort in their chosen ‘Safe Buddies’, which include trusted friends or family members.

 ONTARIO 211